Bryan Reynolds Player Props: Pirates vs. Nationals

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.548) and total hits (28) this season.
+- Reynolds has 28 hits to go with a slugging percentage of .548, both of which are tops among Pittsburgh hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 92nd, and he is 20th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 26th in batting average, 92nd in on-base percentage, and 19th in slugging.

-- Reynolds has picked up an RBI in 50% of his games this season, with more than one RBI in 16.7% of his games.
-He has also plated three or more runs in one contest.
+- Reynolds has an RBI in 12 of 24 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.